chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling/index.md

 # Dimensional Models AKA "Star Schemas"

 Today we're going to talk about dimensional modeling.
-Dimensional modeling is a technique for modeling large-scale analytical data to make it easier to understand, easier to query, and faster to query.
+Dimensional modeling is a technique for modeling large-scale analytical data to make it simpler, easier to understand, and faster to query.

 ### Why Do We Need A Different Data Model?
 We build (or at least, we should build) normalized data models for our operational